tjanach/commands/linux_file_system.md

 ### unmount
 + unmounts device or filesystem
 + -l option - lazy unmount, waits till all processes leave the unmounted filesystem
++ use fuser -vc /mountpoint to see processes using the filesystem
++ use lsof -p /mountpoint  - to list open files
 ___
 ```sh
 unmount path/to/device